z2442/sm64-port/README.md

 1. Install the PSP toolchain https://github.com/pspdev/psptoolchain.
 2. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
 3. Run `make TARGET_PSP=1`
+4. Optionally if you would prefer an EBOOT.PBP for use on CFW Run `make TARGET_PSP=1 pbp` , and the folder `mario64` will be made in the build folder.

 Windows Possible Guide: NOTE UNSUPPORTED currently
 1. Install the PSP toolchain https://darksectordds.github.io/html/MinimalistPSPSDK/index.html